micahbrody/micahbrody.github.io/index.md

 ### Automated Lawn Care Robot
 We all hate weeds on our lawn, don't we?
 The problem is that lawn care can be strenuous in the hot summer.
 I was fortunate enough to join a team of electrical engineering students who were tackling this issue for their senior project.
 We build a robot that would move around a lawn, detect weeds via a webcam video feed, and finally spray weed-killer on them.
-I helped build and train the CNN which could find weeds in the video.
+I helped build and train the CNN which could find weeds in the video.<!-- Add link -->

 ## Other Interests